If you want to see elephants treated like family in Northern Thailand, go to Thom’s Pai Elephant Camp.

 It is necessary for the mahout to carry a bull hook at all times, when out with his elephant — in case of an emergency.

 It is impossible to control a scared animal with your bare hands.

 Mahouts at other camps may sometimes use the hook to give the animals directions, but we at Thom’s disagree with this entirely.– Thom’s website

 The mahouts seem like they are yelling at elephants when they shout commands.
-Again, be real, these are elephants that weigh four tons or more – they aren’t newborn puppies – and the trainers need to use a strong, firm voice.
+Again, be real about any criticism.
+These are elephants that weigh four tons or more – they aren’t newborn puppies – and the trainers need to use a strong, firm voice.

 One of the most beautiful things I have ever seen in my life, and in my nearly four years of world travel, is a compassionate mahout interacting with his elephant.
-If you accept the hook and the shouts, you’ll experience this delight, too.
+If you accept the hook and the shouts as necessary to guide an elephant born in captivity, you’ll experience this delight, too.

 Sleeping area: what most tourists do not see

-When 5:00 p.m. rolls around, Thom’s elephants are walked back to an area on the property that is a good distance away from the road.
+When 5:00 p.m. rolls around, the animals at Thom’s Pai Elephant Camp are walked back to an area on the property that is a good distance away from the road.
 I’d guess at least a kilometer.
 It is peaceful there.
 There are no roads or cars, no other animals or people.